 This is only available on prescription for babies who have an allergy or intolerance to cow’s milk.
 Allergy and intolerance are not the same; an allergy relates to the protein in the milk while intolerance relates to the lactose or sugar.

 This milk has the same nutritional value as normal formula milk but are usually lactose free and the protein has been hydrolysed (broken down) so that it can be digested by babies with allergies.
 Talk to your doctor if you are concerned that your baby has an allergy.

 As the name suggests, a soya bean based formula that has been supplemented with nutrients, vitamins and minerals.
 Speak to a medical professional if you would like to try this formula.
 They are not recommended for babies under six months, and if you do choose them for your growing baby, keep a close eye on their teeth because they are often sweetened.

 Preparation areas need to be clean and you will need to follow the guidelines on your chosen formula to ensure that you make it up in the correct ratio.
 If you use a knife to level the formula in a scoop the knife must be sterilized.
 You will also need to sterilize bottles and teats after each feed.

-As formula milk is harder for babies to digest than breast milk it stays in their stomachs longer so they tend to go longer between feeds, but your baby still needs to be fed little and often.
+As formula milk is harder for babies to digest than breast milk it stays in their stomachs longer so they do tend to go a little longer between feeds, but your baby still needs to be fed little and often.
 Your newborn is likely to drink about 50ml (1 to 2 fl oz) every couple of hours.
-By two or three weeks they may have settled in to a three hour feeding pattern consuming closer to 100ml (3 ½ fl oz).
+By two or three weeks they may have settled in to a three-hour feeding pattern consuming closer to 100ml (3 ½ fl oz).